 In the coming period, there is an opportunity for the service sector to increase its contribution to Thai GDP thanks to the growing application of new technology and innovation within the sector, for example through the development of online platforms that provide access to global tourist sites, and the development of robotic and remote surgical systems.
 At the same time, the manufacturing sector is also turning to "servicification" to add greater value to their products and to widen product differentiation.
 By using artificial intelligence and big data analytics to improve designs and to offer advice, companies are able both to increase their sales and to manufacture new products that respond more directly and more accurately to consumer needs, and these trends are then raising the importance of services in Thai supply chains.
-However, bringing the contribution of services to GDP of Thailand up to the level of developed economies will be difficult because (i) the service sector and related businesses (e.g., hotels, restaurants, real estate, and construction) have been badly hurt by the COVID-19 crisis, and (ii) compared to those of developed economies, Thai regulations and policy the progress of vaccination programs, the relaxation of pandemic control measures, the gradual reopening of many countries, and the effects of accommodative fiscal and monetary policy, although this is being scaled back as the pandemic recedes.
-However, risks and uncertainty persist, most notably from the possible emergence of new COVID-19 strains, worries over the efficacy of vaccines, and supply chain bottlenecks that may persist until 2022.
-In addition, the need to combat stronger inflationary pressures through policy normalization and the raising of central bank interest rates may result in higher operating costs for businesses in the period ahead.
+However, bringing the contribution of services to GDP of Thailand up to the level of developed economies will be difficult because (i) the service sector and related businesses (e.g., hotels, restaurants, real estate, and construction) have been badly hurt by the COVID - 19 crisis, and (ii) compared to those of developed economies.
+Thai regulations and policy are relatively unwelcoming to foreign investment in the service sector, as is reflected in Thailand's ranking of 46 out of 48 in the World Bank's 2020 Services Trade Restriction Index.
+The existence of these high barriers to entry means that it is difficult to bring new investment and technology into the sector, and this represents a significant obstacle to the further transition to the provision of modern services.
+This is a challenge for Thailand to transform service sectors into modern services amid a gradual economic growth.